Bringing your new puppy home

 Decide on the cues you are going to use before bringing your puppy home.
 Everyone needs to be consistent if your puppy is going to learn what each cue means.

 Each dog will have their preference as to what sort of toy they prefer so offer a selection.
-Possibilities include: a ball, soft toy, squeaky toy, rope toy or
+Possibilities include: a ball, soft toy, squeaky toy, rope toy or hard chew toy.
+Find out what your puppy likes the most!

 Ask your breeder or the rescue for a blanket to take home with you, or if you can give them a blanket to put in with the puppies before you bring yours home.
 The familiar smell of its litter mates will be comforting to your puppy during this massive change.